 Erin Kodicek: I'm going to check out Paul Theroux's latest novel, Mother Land, a cheeky reference to the household a narcissistic mother rules with an iron fist.
 Anyone who has grown up in such a family will especially appreciate the complicated emotional dynamics, where one child is pitted against the other, casting a toxic cloud over their lives that is difficult to eschew (not speaking from experience--love you, mom!).
-Evidently the story was inspired by Theroux's own mother, and he was only comfortable releasing the book after she passed away.

 Chris Schluep: I will be reading Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies by Geoffrey West.
 Word on the street is that West is being very ambitious in this book, applying the idea of scale in ways that will change my view of life itself.
 I will offset my reading of Scale by wrapping up Season 6 of “Real Housewives of Beverly Hills.” #KeepingItReal.